Jonathan-Eyler-Werve/wordpress-starter-kit/README.md

-Publications - Happening Now
+Happening Now
 =====================

 Working title: Happening Now

 A project to migrate the "DBC blog" into a community magazine that provides visibility into all manner of DBC activities.
 This project is a function of the Marketing Circle, with project management happening in Trello.

-Project lead: Lia James lia@devbootcamp.com
+- Project lead: Lia James lia@devbootcamp.com
-Product lead: Jonathan Eyler-Werve jonathan@devbootcamp.com
+- Product lead: Jonathan Eyler-Werve jonathan@devbootcamp.com

 Some things to know: